We have a diverse range of wildlife-rich habitats across our beautiful county – from wetlands and woodlands to meadows and orchards.

 Grants.
 Staff from Worcestershire County Council can offer guidance on submitting an application for a grant of £2,000 - £200,000 (representing 45% of the total project cost) to help you carry out the recommendations suggested in the Biodiversity Enhancement Assessment.
 Your project will be presented to an appraisal panel, who will decide whether to award a Natural Networks grant.
 Payments will be made in arrears and applicants must demonstrate that they have completed works and obtained relevant planning permissions, drainage consents etc. prior to funds being disbursed.
 Funds must be disbursed before the end of December 2022.

 The programme is aimed at small and medium businesses, parish councils, charities, voluntary groups and public bodies.

 - Project sites need to have free and ongoing public access or applicants must be willing to offer permissive access for the lifetime of the project.

 - Grants are aimed at land or interventions that are ineligible for Countryside Stewardship.

 To learn more about the programme’s eligibility criteria and to register, please visit the County Council's Natural Networks page.

 More advice and help with a grant application

 Worcestershire County Council will check your eligibility for the scheme.
-Get in touch at firstname.lastname@example.org
+Get in touch with Katie firstname.lastname@example.org

 Worcestershire Wildlife Trust will then visit your site to carry out a Biodiversity Enhancement Assessment, evaluating its existing biodiversity value and recommending ways to enhance it.
 You can get in touch with our officers Sean and Jasmine